nicolasdaudin/pulpito/README.md

 # Pulpito

-An API to help you decide your next surprise destination
+An API and a server-side rendered webapp to help you decide where to meet with your friends.

-## WHY?
+## WHY ?

-Pulpito is a side project that helped learned the basics of Node.JS, Mongoose, REST APIs, TDD, ...
+Pulpito is a side project that helped me learn the basics of Node.JS, Express, PUG, Mongoose, Cache, REST APIs, TDD, Postman, MongoDB, GIT, Heroku,

-It's an ongoing project.

-At the moment it only has an API but the idea is to also have a webapp.
+It has an API (doc available soon here) and a user-facing webapp available at https://pulpito-app.herokuapp.com/

+## Deploy

+Pulpito is currently deployed on Heroku.

 ## Tests

 I tried to write a lot of tests, but did it after discovering about TDD so most of my code was written before adding the tests.